Train tickets in 1940s and 1950s Britain

 Tickets to get onto a platform to see people off were known as 'platform tickets'.
 Although platform tickets could be bought at the ticket office, there were also machines which sold them.
 They always seemed to cost a penny (in old money), as did a visit to a public lavatory.

 Most workers - including my father once he was back from the war - bought season tickets for travelling to and fro work.
 These were for several weeks at a time and worked out cheaper for making the same journey every working day.
 Working from home was very rare indeed.
 Probably cheques were accepted in payment for what was at the time a great deal of money for ordinary people.
 Being pre-payment, it wouldn't matter if the cheques bounced.

 Season tickets were larger than tickets for single journeys, about the size of a modern credit card.

 As a child in the 1940s, I remember women talking about their men on leave from the war having a 'travel warrant', but I was too young to pay much attention.
 Fortunately Alan Bennett has provided a separate page on travel warrants.

-Were any other types of personnel, apart from members of the forces, issued with special train tickets?
+Were any other types of personnel, apart from members of the forces, issued with special train tickets or vouchers?